 The road network within the study area does not have many components due to its small size.
-The east/west axis of vehicular transit is dominated by Mountain Road and the north/south axis is Old Washington Highway and Purcell Road.
-The remainder of the road network is mainly made up of a small grid pattern in the southeastern portion of the study area and a variety of residential roads linking to the surrounding neighborhoods.
-Highway interchanges with I-64 are located to the east and west on Woodman Road and Staples Mill Road respectively.
+The east/west axis of vehicular travel is dominated by Mountain Road and the north/south axis is Old Washington Highway and Purcell Road.
+The remainder of the road network is made up of a small grid and a variety of residential roads linking to the surrounding neighborhoods.
+Highway interchanges are located to the east and west on Woodman Road and Staples Mill Road respectively.